DO-Solutions/do-db-config-ui/README.md

 [![Changelog](https://img.shields.io/github/v/release/jkpe/do-db-config-ui?include_prereleases&label=changelog)](https://github.com/jkpe/do-db-config-ui/releases)

 This project is a web application built with React and React Router that provides a user interface for configuring advanced settings on DigitalOcean Managed Databases.
-The tool allows you to customize configuration options for various database engines (MySQL, PostgreSQL, Redis, MongoDB, Kafka, OpenSearch) and then generates API requests (including preformatted `curl` and `doctl` commands) so you can update your databases via DigitalOcean's API.
+The tool allows you to customize configuration options for various database engines (MySQL, PostgreSQL, Valkey, MongoDB, Kafka, OpenSearch) and then generates API requests (including preformatted `curl` and `doctl` commands) so you can update your databases via DigitalOcean's API.

 ---